gretelup/top_ten_project/README.md

         * Created a list of dictionaries.
     * Metacritic scraping script (Smita):
         * For each movie/album dictionary in the provided list of dictionaries from the scraping scripts:
-            * Created a url based on provided movie/album data.
+            * Created a URL based on provided movie/album data.
-            * Used Splinter to create a browser object for that url to gather content from associated metacritic page.
+            * Used Splinter to create a browser object for that URL to gather content from associated metacritic page.
             * Used Beautiful Soup to parse content.
             * If review information was unavailable, populated review variables with null values.
             * Created timestamp reflecting time page was scraped.